 Pre-construction compliance filings required pursuant to 19 NYCRR § 900-10.2 shall be submitted to the Office.

-(a) Federal Permits.
+(a) Federal and Federally-delegated Permits.
 Copies of all federal and federally-delegated permits and approvals required for construction and operation of the facility.

 (b) Final Decommissioning.